freenas/freenas-docs/userguide/system.rst

 Click
 :menuselection:`Storage --> Pools --> View Enclosure`
 to display a status summary of the connected disks and hardware.
-An example is shown in
-:numref:`Figure %s <tn_enclosure1>`.

 .. _tn_enclosure1: